pivot-access-ltd/bma-offline-docs/src/how-to-import-images-5124.md

 MAAS is only useful once it has images available to provision its nodes.
 Therefore, one key post-install task is to select and import images from the boot source.
-Once MAAS imports images, it will update them on an hourly basis, via a default synch mechanism.
+Once MAAS imports images, it will update them on an hourly basis, via a default sync mechanism.
 This page explains how to select and import the images that MAAS requires to provision its nodes.

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]